nlpsandbox/nlpsandbox.io/wiki/604825-homepage.md

 ## Benchmarking NLP Sandbox Tools

 NLP Sandbox is an open platform for benchmarking modular natural language processing (NLP) tools on both public and private datasets.
-Academics, students, and industry professionals are invited to [browse available tasks] and [participate by developing and submitting an NLP Sandbox tool].
+Academics, students, and industry professionals are invited to [browse the available tasks] and [participate by developing and submitting an NLP Sandbox tool].

 ### PHI Annotation & De-Identification